48x48/CPS-Counter/README.md

 # Hi!

-This is a simple CPS counter made for fun.
+This is a simple CPS counter made for fun.\
+The website is hosted here on github at https://48x48.github.io/CPS-Counter/

 ## Authors:

 **48x48** and **doger123**